horia-cloud/rv/README.md

 in the public subnet and ALB and Autoscaling group will not be created
 ###################################################################################################

-Docker hub image horiacloud/rv-docker is an automated build image based on the git repo(rv-docker)
+Docker hub image horiacloud/rv-docker is an automated build image based on the git repo(https://github.com/horiacloud/rv-docker)

 Container will run at startup of the EC2 instance: